designedmind/2017/multiple-drafts-overview.md

 summary: "Dennett's Multiple Drafts theory is primarily a negative account, focusing on what consciousness could not possibly be.
 I revisit three of Dennett's key arguments.
-In each case, I argue that the phenomenon in question is not evidence against a coming together, but instead a glimpse of the clever tricks used to implement a coming together."
+In each case, I argue that the phenomenon in question is not evidence against a coming together, but a glimpse of the clever tricks used to implement a coming together."

 ---